The most successful intranet adoption strategies begin far earlier – and continue on much later – than launch day.

 Remember, the only good intranet is the one that’s used!

 If you’re just getting started on your journey to a new intranet solution or you already have one in place, remember that an intranet is not a platform that you set and forget.
-There is always something to be improved and optimised.
+An intranet adoption strategy is ongoing as there is always something to be improved and optimised.

 Employee needs will also change over time and the intranet needs to evolve to continue meeting their needs.

-Want more insights?
+Want more insights into intranet adoption?
 We strongly recommended you read the guide - How to Successfully Plan, Deploy and Launch an Intranet.
-This comprehensive guide will equip you with best practices and insights to properly plan, deploy and launch your intranet.
+Our step by step guide on how to build an intranet will equip you with best practices and insights to properly plan, deploy and launch your intranet.